All mutual funds have fees, some more than others. Below are five different types of fees to ask about before you

 2. Sales Charge or Commission: An Upfront Fee You Pay

 When you buy an “A share” mutual fund, you will pay a commission when you purchase the shares.
 This type of fee is sometimes referred to as a sales charge or a "front-end load."
 Thus a "no-load" fund has no such upfront fee.

 With a front-end load fund, if your total investment amount exceeds a threshold amount and you are willing to invest it all into the same fund family, you may qualify for what is called a "breakpoint," or a lower upfront fee.

 Here's an example of a front-end load: Let’s say you are buying a fund that is valued at $10 per share and has a 5% front-end sales charge or load.
 You will pay approximately $10.52 for each share purchased, as a 5% sales fee will be added on to the final purchase price of your shares.

 3. Redemption Fees: A Fee You Pay When You Sell Shares

 When you buy a “B share” mutual fund, if you sell shares of your fund within a specified time frame you will pay a redemption fee, also referred to as a "back-end load," a contingent deferred sales charge, or a surrender charge.

 Example: Suppose you are buying a fund that is valued at $10 per share and has a 5% contingent deferred sales charge.
 If you sell your shares within one year of purchase, you would receive $9.50 per share.
-Usually, this fee goes down each year, so in year 2, it may drop to a 4% fee, in year 3, 3%.
+Usually, this fee goes down each year, so in year two, it may drop to a 4% fee, in year three, 3%.

 If you own your B share funds for the required amount of time, according to that fund’s schedule, then you will not incur a surrender charge when you sell them.